cagefigter/windows-reg-tweaks/README.md

 Win 10 Home Users Notice
 --------------------
-* Home edition users can install GPEDIT.MSC to perform the same task, [here's the link how](http://drudger.deviantart.com/art/Add-GPEDIT-msc-215792914).
+* Home edition users can install GPEDIT.MSC to perform the same task, [here's the link how](http://drudger.deviantart.com/art/Add-GPEDIT-msc-215792914) or [this](http://www.askvg.com/how-to-enable-group-policy-editor-gpedit-msc-in-windows-7-home-premium-home-basic-and-starter-editions/)